German Shepherd puppy relaxing comfortably in a large home crate

 What size crate should I use for my German Shepherd puppy?

 For most Gunbil puppies, we recommend a crate that is at least 48 inches long, with 54 inches ideal whenever space allows.
 This lets your puppy stretch out, turn easily, and grow into the crate as an adult.
-Tiny “starter crates” often become too small too quickly and can make a young German Shepherd feel cramped and frustrated.

 Is a heavy-duty metal crate better than a plastic crate?

 Yes, for everyday home use with a German Shepherd, a heavy-duty metal crate is usually the best option.
 It provides stronger structure, better ventilation, and more visibility, and it is harder for a clever, powerful puppy to damage.
-Plastic crates are fine for travel and short-term confinement but are not our first choice for long-term home use.

 Will a large 48–54 inch crate feel too big or unsafe?